 All The Important Stuff

 Everything is almost set and done.
-The only thing we need to add, is our monster’s name, occupation and contact details.
+The only thing we need to add, is our monster’s name, occupation, and contact details.
 Then, we’ll throw in a couple of graphic elements and give it a finished look.

 Albert’s name is going to be placed inside a speech bubble.
-For this purpose we will be using the Rounded Rectangle and Pen Tools.
+For this purpose, we will be using the Rounded Rectangle and Pen Tools.

 - Creating the round shape is easy-peasy-lemon-squeezy.
 Select the Rounded Rectangle Tool (no shortcut, sadly).
 Click and hold the square-looking icon in the tools panel.
 The Rounded Rectangle Tool should pop up.
-Now that you have selected it, click near the center of the artboard and while holding down Alt / Option + Shift keys, drag to the side to create a perfect square growing from its center.
+Now that you have selected it, click near the center of the artboard, and while holding down Alt / Option + Shift keys, drag to the side to create a perfect square growing from its center.

 - Select the Direct Selection Tool (A) and click on the rectangle you’ve just created.
 Four small dots should appear near every corner on the inside of the shape.
-Grab one of them and drag to adjust the border’s radius.
+Grab one of them and drag it to adjust the border’s radius.

 That was easy but now comes the part with the tricky Pen Tool.
-It may look pretty hard to use it but it’s not actually.
+It may look pretty hard to use but it’s not actually.
 Once you get the hang of it, you will love it.
 Explaining how it works with images is quite hard, though.
 It would be easier for you to understand it by seeing it in action.
 This is a pretty good tutorial on the subject.

 Once our irregular shape is ready, the next step would be to position it over via the Layers Panel or via the shortcut combination we used earlier – Ctrl / Command + ].
 We don’t really NEED to do this but it looks cool, so why not.